kailash-manasarovar/statement/docs/timeline/2026/february.md

 - She looks *exactly* like [Paqui Fornet](../../crimes/protagonists/domingo-et-al.md#paqui-fornet-pastor), pedophile-porn-studio manager.
 - I'm not sure why this sort of thing keeps happening repeatedly.
 - It's clear to me someone is *arranging* these lookalike events but I'm not sure who, or why.

+## Who are the Salmon Mousses

+- It's this month I really start noticing the Salmon Mousses everywhere I go.